 I was surprised to learn how much sugar is in Teriyaki sauce.
 In fact, most recipes and bottled versions are more than 50% sugar.
 No wonder it tastes so good 🙂

-So, in an attempt to make an incredible teriyaki tofu recipe, I created a teriyaki sauce that is truly a keeper.
+So, to make an incredible teriyaki tofu bowl recipe, I created a teriyaki sauce that is truly a keeper.
 During what I call "accidental" recipes, I sometimes find a gem to keep in my permanent recipe box, and this is one such sauce.
+And it's perfect for this teriyaki tofu bowl recipe.

 Since I was craving teriyaki sauce and challenging myself to make a better bowl than I ate at the restaurant, I wanted to pick various colors and textures to create a healthy and vibrant bowl.